kgonzale/BST-graphic-representation/README.md

-# Binary Search Tree Graphical Representation
+# Binary Search Tree
+## The point of this project was to display the graphical representation using JavaFX and Graphical User Interface (GUI) of Binary Search Trees.